The Diploma of Nursing is the recognised qualification to become an Enrolled Nurse (Division 2).

 It is important that students commit to all course requirements, including study and assessments the student may need to complete outside their normal training sessions.

-Attendance at all face-to-face sessions is highly recommended with a mandatory minimum of 80% attendance at each individual unit required.
+Attendance at all face-to-face sessions is highly recommended with a mandatory:

 Students will be expected to commit to an additional 8-12 hours of self-directed study per week.
 This will vary at different stages of the course.

 Specific detail for delivery modes:

 - The course is timetabled with 2 days of on-campus theoretical lectures, 1 day in the simulated practical lab and industry placement.